-For the next 37 years until he abdicated his throne and retired to a monastery, Charles V began making war on and subduing city-states in Europe, while commissioning the overthrow of the Aztecan and Inca empires, and everything in between them, overseas in the Americas.
+Following his coronation as Emperor, for the next 37 years until he abdicated his throne and retired to a monastery, Charles V began making war on and subduing city-states in Europe, while commissioning the overthrow of the Aztecan and Incan empires, and everything in between them, overseas in the Americas.
 The emperor became determined to place as much of the world as possible under the Holy Roman Empire’s dominion while simultaneously gathering lands and property for Spain.
 He became the world’s most powerful man.

 In time, Charles V saw fit to split his empire so as to allow his brother, Ferdinand I (who succeeded Charles as the next Emperor of the Holy Roman Empire in 1558), to lead the Habsburg Empire separately from the governance of Spain, as the latter had heavy responsibilities in its own dominion in Europe and the Americas.
 However, both powers remained allies devoted to the same religious, political and military causes.
 Charles V’s successors, after his abdication to a monastery in 1556, continued to gather together their armies to fight the Christian reformers, but the biblically-literate Christians of the Reformation, who themselves were motivated by the teachings of the New Testament, continued to resist.
 The Spanish Armada sailed from Spain to England in 1588 in an attempt to overthrow the Protestant queen of England and return that land to Catholicism, but was famously defeated.
 The Pilgrims who came to Americas in the early 1600s successfully escaped the increasing pressure on Protestants in Europe, and they founded in North America the colonies which grew into the earliest American states.

 Although France was never part of the Spain-Holy Roman Empire alliance, it, too was a country where Catholic leaders made war on local Protestants during the Reformation.
-Between 1562 and 1598, approximately 3,000,000 French Huguenots were slaughtered by French Catholic forces, making it the second deadliest Catholic purge of the Reformation behind the approximately 8,000,000 lives lost during the Thirty Years War which later raged through much of Europe through the mid-1600s.23
+Between 1562 and 1598, approximately 3,000,000 French Huguenots were slaughtered by French Catholic forces.
+The killing in France constituted the second deadliest Catholic purge of the Reformation, behind only the approximately 8,000,000 lives lost during the Thirty Years War which later raged in much of Europe through the mid-1600s.23 Thus,